ro61n/Coin-Accumulation-App/README.md

 # Coin-Accumulation-App
 A basic web-app that compares the value of cryptocurrency coins over time to assist in accumulating coins.
 Developed with HTML, PHP and Javascript.
-Working demo available at the following subdomain: http://thescrollingmall.com/CMC/cmc.php.

 # Note:
 - the main (index) page is 'cmc.php'.